karzunn/dmsp-to-aacgm/README.md

 # Overview

-A command-line tool for converting geomagnetic coordinates in DMSP data files to AACGM coordinates.
-This tool leverages the [aacgmv2 Python library](https://github.com/aburrell/aacgmv2).
+A tool for converting geomagnetic coordinates in DMSP data files to AACGM coordinates.
+The [aacgmv2 Python library](https://github.com/aburrell/aacgmv2) is leveraged for the conversion.

 # Supported Files